Last updated: May 5, 2026

 - Forgetting that Medicare-only participants usually still owe the Part B premium.

-- Paying outside bills before asking PACE whether the care was emergency, urgent, authorized, or billed wrongly.
+- Paying outside bills before asking PACE whether the care was emergency, urgent, approved, or billed wrongly.

-- Waiting too long to challenge a denied or reduced service instead of asking for the written appeal rights immediately.
+- Waiting too long to challenge a denied or reduced service instead of asking for written appeal rights right away.

 - Best when one team is the priority: Choose PACE when the older adult needs many services and the family wants one accountable system.